Fine watches – Top 10 Brands You Should Consider Investing in 2021

 Its unidirectional rotatable bezel allows divers to safely and accurately monitor diving time and compression stops.
 Despite all of its spectacular diving features, the luxury of the Submariner is such that many users will never take it diving.
 They just like the watch.
 And can you really blame them?

-From one James Bond watch to another – the Submariner has been the official watch of 007 since Pierce Brosnan took up the role in the 1990s, and one of our favorites for the best watches to invest in 2020 and 2021 list.
+From one James Bond watch to another – the Submariner has been the official watch of 007 since Pierce Brosnan took up the role in the 1990s, and one of our favorites for the best watches to invest in 2021 list.
 Like the Submariner, it can also reach depths of 1,000 feet, and is a direct competitor to Rolex’s premier diving watch in every sense.
 Again, many users of the Seamaster will not choose to take it diving, content that it’s a luxury watch that looks great on their wrist.

 With many different models available, in many different colours, buyers can also pick out a watch that suits their individual style and tastes.
 Whether they like a clean, plain classic, a brightly coloured face and bezel, or even a watch clad in diamonds, the Seamaster provides all of these options, equally wearable while out for dinner or while scuba diving.

 How to value the best watches to invest in 2021

 Fine watches are a popular luxury item all around the world, with many top brands being synonymous with prestige, class, and style.
 Whether you’re thinking about loaning against fine watches or selling them, the first thing you need to consider is its value.
 At New Bond Street Pawnbrokers, we have arranged many loans against fine watches over a period of decades, and our team of timepiece appraisers have become unrivalled experts at determining the value of collectable watches in the process.